kirillvy/react-slots/README.md

-# react-slots-library
+# slottr

-react-slots-library is a library for managing React components as slots, with scoped, conditional and multiple rendering.
+slottr (Slot Tooling for React) is a library for managing React components as slots, with scoped, conditional and multiple rendering.
 It can be used for creating reusable components and UI kits.

 To begin, install with

 ```
-npm i react-slots-library
+npm i slottr
 ```

 ## Component properties